 For one Law Firm client, we had attorneys read their articles they had written for the monthly newsletter into an audio podcast; for a few, we also recorded the recording on video.
 More layers, in this case, will help your SEO exposure and client/customer consumption.

-Please e-mail me or comment if you have questions or suggestions for future posts.
-(It took 48 minutes to write this article, and 9 minutes to edit.
+P.S.
+It took 48 minutes to write this article, and 9 minutes to edit.